lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 6.** *Then they cried.* The root qeu has here a peculiar force: it denotes a cry of that kind into which any one, when shaken with a violent tempest of emotion, in the extremity of his grief and anxiety, breaks with a *crash* and with *complaining,* as the heavens send forth thunder and lightning.
 The original idea of the word being a *crash,* it indicates such complaints and cries as they send forth, who are oppressed by others, or are held fast in straits, in imploring public protection and help.
 See De 22:24 1Ki 20:39 Isa 19:20.— *Venema.*

 **Verse 6.** *In their trouble.* observe the words, "Then they cried unto the Lord *in* their trouble."
 Not *before,* nor *after,* but *in* it.
-When they were in the midst of it; when trouble was wrapped round their head, as the weeds were wrapped round the head of Jonah; when they were surrounded by it, and could see no way out of it; when, like a person in a mist, they saw no way of escape before or behind; when nothing but a dark cloud of trouble surrounded their souls, and they did not know that ever that cloud would be dispersed;—then it was that they cried.— *J.C.
-Philpot.*
+When they were in the midst of it; when trouble was wrapped round their head, as the weeds were wrapped round the head of Jonah; when they were surrounded by it, and could see no way out of it; when, like a person in a mist, they saw no way of escape before or behind; when nothing but a dark cloud of trouble surrounded their souls, and they did not know that ever that cloud would be dispersed;—then it was that they cried.— *J. C. Philpot.*

 **Verse 6.** *"Trouble."
 "Distresses."* The condition of the Church, or its most usual lot, is to be under sorrows and afflictions.
 I say, most usual: "For I will not contend for ever, neither will I be always wroth: for the spirit should fail before me, and the souls which I have made", Isa 57:16.
 But as we say of the several callings and trades of life, this man professes such a calling, and that man another; and as the poet said of Hermogenes, Though he hold his peace (peradventure being asleep) yet he's a good singer, and a musician by profession: so say I of the people of God, their trade of life is suffering: and as Julian told the Christians, when they complained of his cruelty, *It is your profession to endure tribulation.* — *Peter Smith.*

-**Verse 7.** *He led them forth.* Forth out of the world—forth out of a profession—forth out of a name to live—forth out of every thing hateful in his holy and pure eyes.— *J.C.
-Philpot.*
+**Verse 7.** *He led them forth.* Forth out of the world—forth out of a profession—forth out of a name to live—forth out of every thing hateful in his holy and pure eyes.— *J. C. Philpot.*

 **Verse 7.** *And he led them forth by the right way*, etc. Alexander translates this verse— *"And he led them in a straight course, to go to a city of habitation";* and adds, "No exact version can preserve or imitate the paronomasia arising from the etymological affinity of the first verb and noun, analogous to that between the English *walk* and *to walk,* though the Hebrew forms are only similar and not identical.
 The idea of physical rectitude or straightness necessarily suggests that of moral rectitude or honesty, commonly denoted by the Hebrew word."